dmandalidis/docker-client/docs/user_manual.md

 500 Internal Server Error, which bubbles up from docker-client as an exception
 like:

-> Caused by: com.spotify.docker.client.shaded.javax.ws.rs.InternalServerErrorException: HTTP 500 Internal Server Error
+> Caused by: org.mandas.docker.client.shaded.javax.ws.rs.InternalServerErrorException: HTTP 500 Internal Server Error

 Check the Docker daemon log (typically at `/var/log/docker.log` or `/var/log/upstart/docker.log`) for more details as to the root cause.